Cass Elliot: Marriages and family

 Elliot was married twice, the first time in 1963 to Jim Hendricks, her groupmate in the Big 3 and the Mugwumps.
 It was a marriage of convenience to assist him in avoiding being drafted during the Vietnam War; the marriage was never consummated and was annulled in 1968.
 In 1971, Elliot married journalist Donald von Wiedenman, heir to a Bavarian barony.
-Their marriage ended in divorce after a few months.

-Elliot gave birth to a daughter, Owen Vanessa Elliot-Kugell, on April 26, 1967.
-Elliot-Kugell also grew up to become a singer and toured with Beach Boys member Al Jardine.
-Cass Elliot never publicly identified the father, but many years later, Michelle Phillips helped Elliot-Kugell locate her biological father, Chuck Day.
+Elliot gave birth to a daughter on April 26, 1967.
+Cass Elliot never publicly identified the father but many years later, Michelle Phillips helped the daughter locate her biological father, Chuck Day.
 His paternity was not publicly revealed until his 2008 death.
-After Elliot's death, her younger sister, Leah Kunkel (then married to Los Angeles–based session drummer Russ Kunkel), was awarded custody of seven-year-old Owen and raised her along with her own son, Nathaniel.
+After Elliot's death, her younger sister, Leah Kunkel (then married to Los Angeles–based session drummer Russ Kunkel), was awarded custody of the seven-year-old child and raised her.

 Drug use

-David Crosby published a memoir in 1988 saying he used opiates and cocaine with Elliot, preferring heroin in London because of its availability there.
+David Crosby published a memoir in 1988 saying he used opiates and cocaine with Elliot, preferring heroin in London because of its availability in pharmacies there.